mahavedalla/mahavedalla/docs/questions/brahmavihara/whether-the-development-of-the-brahmaviharas-is-directly-conducive-to-nibbana.md

-# Whether the development of the Brahmavihāras is directly conducive to Nibbāna?
+Question: Whether the development of the Brahmavihāras is directly conducive to Nibbāna?
 Category: Brahmavihāra
 Sutta References: AN 4.125
 Tags: Nibbāna